-The combined outcomes of the components will determine the outcome of the Skills Challenge Certificate, and learners must achieve all 4 components to be awarded the Skills Challenge Certificate.
+The combined outcomes of the three components will determine the outcome of the Skills Challenge Certificate, and candidates must achieve 3 components to be awarded the Skills Challenge Certificate.
 This alongside the required supporting qualifications (which are specific to each level of the Welsh Baccalaureate) will determine the outcome of the overarching Welsh Baccalaureate.